 More than a decade ago, Johan Kobborg embarked on a new path as a choreographer: in October 2005, the Royal Ballet in London opened a new season with his edition of the La Sylphide by August Bournonville; shortly thereafter, Kobborg went on to produce a number of shows for other ballet theatres.
 In the 2007/08 season, his version of La Sylphide entered the Bolshoi Theatre's repertoire as well.

-This is Johan Kobborg's first time staging a ballet in St. Petersburg, and first collaboration with the Leonid Yacobson Ballet Theatre.
-The choreographer has already gone though the initial series of rehearsals.
+This was Johan Kobborg's first time staging a ballet in St. Petersburg, and first collaboration with the Leonid Yacobson Ballet Theatre.
+The choreographer has already gone though all rehearsals.

-The scenery for the premiere is to be provided by Jérôme Kaplan, a renowned French set designer with Russian roots; the Russian public may already be familiar with his contribution to the Illusions Perdues ballet at the Bolshoi Theatre (music by Leonid Desyatnikov), which he worked on in tandem with the choreographer Aleksey Ratmansky.
-The show's production crew also includes Vincent Millet, a lighting designer who previously collaborated with Kaplan at the Bolshoi Theatre.
+The scenery for the premiere has been provided by Jérôme Kaplan, a renowned French set designer with Russian roots; the Russian public may already be familiar with his contribution to the Illusions Perdues ballet at the Bolshoi Theatre (music by Leonid Desyatnikov), which he worked on in tandem with the choreographer Aleksey Ratmansky.
+The show's production crew also included Vincent Millet, a lighting designer who previously collaborated with Kaplan at the Bolshoi Theatre.

-The premiere of the Don Quixote ballet is scheduled to celebrate the upcoming 200th birth anniversary of Marius Petipa and will take place at the Tovstonogov Bolshoi Drama Theatre on December 14, 2017, and at the Alexandrinsky Theatre on December 19, 2017.
+The premiere of the Don Quixote ballet was scheduled to celebrate the 200th birth anniversary of Marius Petipa and took place at the Tovstonogov Bolshoi Drama Theatre on December 14, 2017, and at the Alexandrinsky Theatre on December 19, 2017.

-The performance will be accompanied by the Saint-Petersburg State Academic Symphony Orchestra, conducted by Maestro Alexander Titov.
+The performance was accompanied by the Saint-Petersburg State Academic Symphony Orchestra, conducted by Maestro Anatoly Rybalko.

 Johan Kobborg is the former principal of the Danish Royal Ballet and the London Royal Ballet.
 He has performed as a guest star at the Mariinsky and Bolshoi Theatres, the La Scala Theatre in Milan, the National Ballet of Canada, the Teatro di San Carlo in Naples, the Ballet Nacional de Cuba, the Hamburg Ballet, the Staatsoper in Munich, the Companhia Nacional de Bailado de Portugal, the National Ballet of China, the South African Ballet Theatre, the Stuttgart Ballet, the Wiener Staatsoper Ballet, the Ballet Basel, the Royal Danish Ballet, the Nannover Ballet, the Dortmund Ballet, the Royal Swedish Ballet, the National Ballet of Finland, the Norwegian National Ballet, the Danish Dance Theatre, the Tokyo Ballet, the Scottish Ballet, the New National Theatre Ballet (Tokyo), the Kobayashi Ballet (Tokyo), Christopher Wheeldon's Morphoses company, and many more.
 Kobborg has contributed to the Tokyo International Ballet Festival, the 21st Century Stars project (Paris, New York, Toronto), and the Kings of the Dance extravaganza (New York, California, Moscow, St. Petersburg, Perm).
 He has toured in Brazil, Portugal, Iceland, Malaysia, South Korea, France, the USA, Poland, Latvia, the Czech Republic, and Turkey.
 Personalized dance roles have been designed especially for him by a number of renowned choreographers: Flemming Flindt, Peter Schaufuss, Kim Brandstrup, Tim Rushton, Christopher Wheeldon, David Bintley, Ashley Page, Michael Corder, Stanton Welch, Stephen Pier, Anna Laerkesen, Thordal Christensen, Will Tucket, Anders Christiansen, Christopher Hampson, Annette Abildgaard, and others.